 The cervical spine (neck), specifically, supports the weight of your head, allows you to look straight head, and protects the spinal cord and nerves.

-Read on to learn more about the structures of the neck to better understand its very important role and many functions for your body.
+Read on to learn more about the anatomy of the cervical spine.

 Muscles of the Neck: